Interview by Ian Cole, Editor-in-Chief

 8. Which industry do you find more exhilarating – fashion or music?

 I don’t think that I could really pick between fashion and music because I feel that fashion and music are always fused together.
-For example, for my music video release party at the Jazz Room at the General I worked with Angela Simmons and Gigi Hadid.
+For example, for my music video release party at the Jazz Room at the General, I worked with Angela Simmons and Gigi Hadid.
 Gigi and Angela are both involved in fashion – Gigi is the face of Guess and Angela is an aspiring designer – yet both have deep roots in the music industry.
 Furthermore, I feel that music and fashion are linked because both have clear trends, seasons, similar turnover times between seasons, and both industries define what is cool and current in popular culture.

 I’ve been used to spending time away from my family since I enrolled in boarding school at 15, so it doesn’t bother me too much anymore.
-I also make time for my family when I’m traveling for work.
+I also make time for my family when I’m travelling for work.
 For example, I try to plan my New York dates to coincide with my Dad’s business trips to New, and whenever I am recording in LA I’ll often fly up to Vegas for the night to see my Mom and Stepdad.

 10. Your debut album will obviously be taking up a lot of your time over the next year or so.
 Tell us, when do you graduate and what is next for Nick Hissom?